malixian/clockwork/docs/firstrun.md

 The simulated worker behaves and responds similar to the real worker.
 However, instead of performing actual inferences, it simply waits for the profiled execution time before responding.
 It is useful for development and environment preparation before running experiments.

-By default the worker will listen on port 12345.
+By default the worker will listen for incoming controller connections on port 12345.
 Run `./worker_dummy -h` for more options.

 ## Start the controller